ypavanchowdary/BT/README.md

-This is the program to find if a given binary tree is balanced or not balanced
+This is the program to find if a given Binary Tree(BT) is Balanced or Not Balanced.

+Thu, Jun 29, 2017  4:08:14 AM